Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-06-my-jekyll-setup-for-this-blog.markdown

 tags: [Jekyll, Alfred]
 ---

 So I wanted to set up a coding blog I decided on using [Jekyll](http://jekyllrb.com/) because it’s relatively easy to set up and there’s tons of good info & tutorials on the web.
-I briefly played around with [Hugo](http://gohugo.io/), and although the documentation on the site is really good, I didn’t find much in the way of tutorial and articles from 3rd-party sites, so I stuck with Jekyll.
+I briefly played around with [Hugo](http://gohugo.io/), and although the documentation on the site is really good, I didn’t find much in the way of tutorials and articles from 3rd-party sites, so I stuck with Jekyll.

 ### Blog Structure